equinix-labs/otel-cli/TESTING.md

 provided in the `Env` stringmap.
 The output from otel-cli is captured with stdout and stderr combined.
 This can be tested against as well.

-When otel-cli reads an environment variable it clears it, to prevent opentelemetry-go from double-processing it.
-This is why envvars set in `Config.Env` don't show up in `Results.Env`.

 It is often wise to pass `"--fail", "--verbose"` to CliArgs for debugging and it's fine to leave them on permanently.
 Without them otel-cli will be silent about failures and you'll get a confusing test output.